Meet Our Executive Team and Leadership Council

 Chief Advancement Officer

-Bill Brucker drives Family Centers’ marketing, communications and strategic planning efforts.
-In addition to growing the agency’s overall brand awareness through effective public relations, marketing, social media and e-media tactics, Bill was also instrumental in the development of Family Centers’ latest strategic plan.
+Bill Brucker drives Family Centers’ development, marketing, communications and strategic planning efforts.
+In addition to growing the agency’s overall brand awareness through effective public relations, marketing, social media and e-media tactics, Bill was also instrumental in the development of Family Centers’ strategic plan.
 He also facilitated a comprehensive review of the agency’s overall economic value along with the Harvard Business School – Community Partners.
 Bill holds a Bachelor’s degree in Mass Communications from Quinnipiac University and a Master’s degree in Organizational Leadership, also from Quinnipiac.

 Senior Director of Behavioral Health

-Director of Early Care and Education
+Director of Early Education

 Director of Human Resources

-Joanne Derwallis, is an accomplished HR professional with over 20 years of experience in the Financial Services, Non-Profit and Technology sectors.
+Joanne Derwallis is an accomplished HR professional with over 20 years of experience in the Financial Services, Non-Profit and Technology sectors.
 Joanne is responsible for leading the effort and executing on Human Resource objectives, strategies, policies, and programs aligned with Family Center’s strategic directions.
 Joanne holds a Bachelors in Sociology from Clark University and is certified through the Human Resource Certification Institute as a Senior Human Resource Professional (SPHR).